Zuleikha/pharma-ai-portfolio/alphafold_target_pipeline/README.md

 # Notes

-This pipeline mirrors workflows used in academic computational chemistry and industry structural biology, making it suitable for portfolio and learning use.
+This pipeline mirrors real workflows used in academic computational chemistry and industry structural biology.